Inside: Using positive parenting makes it possible to encourage better behavior without resorting to punishment and yelling.

 - become nervous (giggle, try to run away, tap fingers or bang things together)

-When children “misbehave”, aside from having the behavior stop, what we really wish is for them to learn how to do behave in a different or better way.
-Perhaps a more socially acceptable way or a way that is in line with our family values and boundaries.
-What our children need is guidance and not punishment.
+When children misbehave, what you likely wish is for them to learn how to do behave in a different or better way.
+The end goal isn’t just to make the misbehavior stop.
+It’s also to help your child learn to do better.
+This doing better may be a more socially acceptable behavior or a choice that is in line with your family values and boundaries.

-Punishments and disconnected consequences like standing in a corner do not help with any of that.
-Like when my daughter ripped the picture, sitting in the corner was not going to make the picture whole again.
+Punishments and disconnected consequences simply don’t encourage self-regulation.
+For example, when my daughter ripped her brother’s picture I knew time out would not help anything.
+Sitting in the corner feeling angry and possibly ashamed was not going to make her feelings or that picture whole again.
 It also was not going to teach her how to manage her frustrations or how to make amends with her brother.

 While positive parenting has many parenting tools that encourage cooperation and reduce conflict, the basics for helping children behave better can be summed up in these four principles:

-So, when that picture got ripped, there was no time out, no yelling or shaming.
-There was this conversation between my 3 year old and soon to be six year old son:
+Then there was this conversation between my 3 year old and soon to be six year old son:

 “You ripped my picture.” my son said to his sister.

 “I so angry!” my daughter said to her brother.
 “You bothering me at my table.”
-(I believe she meant his things were piled on her table and in her way)
+(I believe she meant his things were piled on her art table and these were in her way)

 “Ok, sorry I bothered you but…but my picture?!
-I just made it today.” my son asked.
+I just made it today.” my son said.

 “Wait…I know!” my daughter offered, running to our box of tape & glue.
 “This will fix it!”

 “Oh, cool, the silver will look awesome.
-I mean, I wish you hadn’t broken my picture, but this is cool too.” my son said.
+I mean, I wish you hadn’t ripped my picture, but this is cool too.” my son said.

 Days later, my son brought another picture home and forgot it on his sister play table again.
 She took it off the table and handed it to him.
 “Here you go.
 I not ripped it this time even if you bothered me with it again!!!”